Skip to main content

 Tell the agent what you want

 Describe the topic, audience, and the structure you have in mind.
-For example: “Make a deck on the development of large models in China; use the slides template I just shared.”You can also dictate the brief with the microphone — see Voice Input.
+For example: “The Development Journey of Large Language Models – A Slide Presentation.”You can also dictate the brief with the microphone — see Voice Input.

 3